ceramicnetwork/docs/docs/authentication/key-did/provider.md

 ### 5. Set the Provider to Ceramic

 Set the Provider instance to the DID instance used by your Ceramic client in order to perform writes.
+You should have configured the DID instance when you [installed your client](../../build/installation.md).

 ``` javascript
 ceramic.did.setProvider(provider)
 ```

 ### 6. Authenticate the Key DID
 Now all that's left is to authenticate to the Ceramic client's DID instance using the configured Key DID Provider.

 ``` js
 await ceramic.did.authenticate()
 ```